Written by Hannah Logan of Eat Sleep Breathe Travel

 I stayed at the Drunken Monkey Hostel in Arbanasi, which was only 5 minutes from a local beach where I never had an issue finding a spot to set down my towel.
 The water was beautiful; clear, 29 degrees celsius, and not a sea urchin in sight.
 Trust me when I say it’s more than easy to spend an entire day, or several, here.

 To make things even better, anything goes at the beaches, and no one judges.
 This means no matter your size; you don’t need to feel self-conscious in your own bathing suit when local grandmas are rocking itty bitty bikinis.
 So take off your cover-up and soak up the sun!

 Brands We Use And Trust

 2. It’s Incredibly Safe

-Prior to visiting I can’t imagine ever even considering doing that.
+Before visiting, I can’t imagine ever even considering doing that.
 I was also fine walking to and from my hostel (about 25 minutes away from Old Town) at any time of the night or day; another thing that I can’t normally say I’m comfortable with.

 3. Amazing Day Bars

 As girls, we like to go out, but often we don’t feel comfortable doing so by ourselves.
 Bring on Zadar’s day bars!
 Not only is it totally fine to go alone, but they are awesome.
 My two favorites are the Garden Bar, located in Old Town with comfortable chairs and even mattresses on a platform to lie down and enjoy your drink (cough-cough, power nap).